lhartfiel/fixednavbar/readme.md

 ##CSS Styles
 ####Links
 The CSS stylesheet contains a variety of styles (such as headers) that can be customized based on your project.
-I would suggest you begin by reviewing the included '''main.css''' file and incorporating these classes/styles into your own stylesheet, where appropriate.
+I would suggest you begin by reviewing the included `main.css` file and incorporating these classes/styles into your own stylesheet, where appropriate.

-The following two classes must exist in your .css file, otherwise you will be missing certain color styles.
+The following class MUST exist in your .css file, otherwise you will be missing certain color styles.
+It must be written as ".currentState" in your css file to work correctly.
-* ```.active```
-The .active class will need to be added to your css styles.
-This style controls the look of the navigation bar on hover.
-You can change any properties to fit your own style requirements.
 * ```.currentState```
 The ```.currentState``` class changes the color of a navigation link when it has been clicked.
 You can change/add any properties within the css file.

-In addition, the three classes below set the background color for the navigation links.
+To make additional style changes to the navigation bar, you can change the properties for the following classes:
 * ```.navContain```
 * ```.navLink```
 * ```.navLink:hover```